DistributedExecutionFramework/def-documentation/docs/user-manual/usage/usage.rst

 =====

-This sections covers the development of :ref:`Routines <routines-detail>` in different languages by using the provided DEF API, creating :ref:`datatypes-detail` and how to develop a :ref:`client` in different languages.
+This sections covers the development of :ref:`Routines <routines-detail>` in different languages by using the provided DEF API, creating :ref:`data-types-detail` and how to develop a :ref:`client` in different languages.

 .. toctree::
    :maxdepth: 3